Home Security Tips and Considerations: Assessing Everything from the Front Door to the Router

 A simple review of entranceway door and window locks can pay dividends.
 Upgrading window locks and adding deadbolts to doors will provide more security.

 When upgrading windows, many will choose the double-pane, shatter-resistant glass that also provides greater security.
 As a bonus, these windows also provide better insulation from outside noise.

 Of course, acquiring a robust, monitored security system from a respected provider is a valuable option.
 Burglars have learned to look for video cameras that may be placed around the home, so these can also serve as a deterrent.
 If a full security system is not possible, however, “imitation” security signs and window stickers can be purchased to deter burglars.

 Following doors and windows, entering through garage doors are the most popular way to burglarize a home.
+Bringing this back to a local example: If you're buying a home near Schriever Air Force Base, you may see that many homes have an attached garage.
 Garages not only frequently store valuable tools and equipment that don't have a place in the home, but they also can allow easy access to inside the home.

 Homeowners also want to make sure garage door openers are not visible in cars and car doors should always be locked.

 Garage doors should be inspected to ensure hinges and bolts are always tight and secure.
 If a garage door is outfitted with its original lock, consider a lock upgrade or an additional interior manual lock to use when leaving for lengthy periods of time.

 Motion activated lighting both on the garage exterior and interior can also be an added deterrent after dark.
 Make sure the passageway door from the garage to the home's interior is locked and equipped with a deadbolt.

 Securing Sheds and Outbuildings